drhicks/Kejia_peptide_binders/README.md

     column_number=$(head -1 cluster.log | tr '\t' '\n' | grep -n 'description' | cut -d: -f1); awk -v col=$column_number 'NR > 1 {print $col}' cluster.log | grep -oE '[a-zA-Z0-9_]+_af2mv3_[0-9]+' > tags
     ```

+    You could alternatively run the filtering without averaging all 5 alphafold models and it will simply select the 1 of 5 prediction with best iptm.
+For easier targets where all 5 predictions tend to converge, averaging may be better.
+For more difficult targets with low prediction pass rates, not averaging may be needed.

 ### 4. MPNN/AF2 cycle
 1. **Repeat MPNN step on filtered silent file**.